benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 ```

 We could instead have just used `options.Conventions.AuthorizeFolder("/")` and then added `[AllowAnonymous]` on any Razor Pages we don't require authentication on.
 The key takeaway here is another approach to enforcing a fail secure approach to authentication globally.

+## Summary

+It clearly makes sense in most normal scernarios to set fall-back behaviour globally that requires authentication by default.

+This ensures that where authentication is unintentionally omitted from a page or action during future development, we assume authentication is expected rather than none.

+We've looked at three ways to do this: where unauthenticated behaviour has to be explicitly called out by `[AllowAnonymous]`; Razor Page conventions; or applying the metadata for `AllowAnonymousAttribute` directly to an endpoint.
+All of these have their valid use cases but expect to use method 2 for new Core or .NET 5 work using endpoint routing.